The Homotopy Braces Formality Morphism

 \section{The \texorpdfstring{$\KS_\infty$}{KS-infinity} operad}

 The operad $\Br_\infty$ is by definition the bar-cobar construction of the Braces operad $\Br$.

 For convenience, we give here an explicit combinatorial description, being imprecise with signs however. \begin{defi} A $\Br_\infty$-tree $\Gamma$ with $n$ external vertices is a planar rooted tree with four kinds of vertices: internal, external, red and blue, such that: \begin{enumerate} \item Every internal vertex has at least two children. \item Every red and every blue vertex is decorated by a $\Br_\infty$-tree.
 We will consider the vertices of the decorations also as vertices of $\Gamma$.
 The reader should think of the decoration as inscribed in this red or blue vertex. \item There are $n$ external vertices in total (including the decorations), labelled by numbers $\{1,\dots,n\}$. \item $\Gamma$ is not equal to a tree with one vertex, possibly decorated with some $\Br_\infty$-tree.
-Nor is any decoration in $\Gamma$ of this form. \item $\Gamma$ contains only finitely many vertices (including the decorations). \end{enumerate} \end{defi} The space of $n$-ary operations $\Br_\infty(n)$ of the operad $\Br_\infty$ is spanned by all $\Br_\infty$-trees, for $n>1$.
+Nor is any decoration in $\Gamma$ of this form. \item $\Gamma$ contains only finitely many vertices (including the decorations). \end{enumerate} \end{defi} We leave it to the reader to check that the space of $n$-ary operations $\Br_\infty(n)$ of the operad $\Br_\infty$ may be viewed as the space spanned by all $\Br_\infty$-trees, for $n>1$.
 For $n=1$, $\Br_\infty(1)$ is by definition a one dimensional space, spanned by the operadic unit.